Loris

-Loris is the common name for the strepsirrhine mammals of the subfamily Lorinae (sometimes spelled Lorisinae) in the family Lorisidae.
+Loris is the common name for the wet-nosed primates of the subfamily Lorinae (sometimes spelled Lorisinae) in the family Lorisidae.
 Loris is one genus in this subfamily and includes the slender lorises, Nycticebus is the genus containing the slow lorises, and Xanthonycticebus is the genus name of the pygmy slow loris.

 Description

 Lorises are nocturnal and arboreal.
 They are found in tropical and woodland forests of India, Sri Lanka, and parts of southeast Asia.
-Loris locomotion is a slow and cautious climbing form of quadrupedalism.
+They resemble lemurs.
+A loris's locomotion is a slow and cautious climbing form of quadrupedalism.
 Some lorises are almost entirely insectivorous, while others also include fruits, gums, leaves, and slugs in their diet.

-Lorises have a special adaptation called a "toothcomb" in their lower front teeth, which they use for grooming their fur and even injecting their venom.
+Lorises are strepsirrhines, most of which have a toothcomb, a special adaptation in their lower front teeth.
+This toothcomb is used for grooming their fur and even injecting their venom.

-Female lorises practice infant parking, leaving their infants behind in trees or bushes.
-Before they do this, they bathe their young with allergenic saliva that is acquired by licking patches on the insides of their elbows, which produce a mild toxin that discourages most predators, though orangutans occasionally eat lorises.
+Female lorises practice infant parking, leaving their infants in trees or bushes.
+Before they do this, they bathe their young with allergenic saliva that is acquired by licking patches on the insides of their elbows which produce a mild toxin that discourages most predators, though orangutans occasionally eat lorises.